National Rally: 2020s

 In October 2021, Le Pen met with Fidesz leader and Hungarian Prime Minister Viktor Orbán, Polish Prime Minister Mateusz Morawiecki from the Law and Justice (PiS) party, and Slovenian Democratic Party leader and Slovenian Prime Minister Janez Janša.
 Both PiS and Fidesz had previously rejected cooperation with Le Pen in 2019.
 Orbán subsequently supported Le Pen during the 2022 French presidential election.
 Morawiecki later expressed openness to the RN joining the European Conservatives and Reformists Group in February 2024.

 Relations with the AfD deteriorated in early 2024, following Le Pen's disagreements with the AfD members' discussions over remigration and the AfD questioning French control of Mayotte.
 In May 2024, the RN announced it would end its alliance with the AfD in the next European Parliament term.

 During the 2024 French legislative election, Israeli minister Amichai Chikli expressed support for Le Pen and the National Rally, and suggested that Likud leader and Israeli Prime Minister Benjamin Netanyahu shared his views, prompting a rebuke by President Macron.
 Chikli later described his relations with the RN, stating it was "natural that conservative leaders will have good relations with conservative leaders all across the globe".

 During and after the 2024 United States presidential election, the National Rally distanced itself from Trump, banning its MPs from commenting on the election.

+In 2024, Nigel Farage, in his capacity as the leader of Reform UK, distanced himself from the RN, describing its economic agenda as a "disaster" for France.
+However, in December 2025, Farage met Bardella, with Bardella advocating for a "patriotic alliance" with Reform UK and expressing support for Farage becoming the next British Prime Minister.
+Bardella later addressed the Reform UK conference in September 2026, where he signed a Memorandum of Understanding between the National Rally and Reform UK, pledging future cooperation on illegal migration.